 Well-trained staff increases the quality of all the services of a retail establishment, including the handling of goods, customer service, staff-customer interactions, as well as the overall in-store customer experience.
 As trends change rapidly in the retail industry, staff must constantly upskill themselves and adapt to the changes in order to remain ‘well-trained’. eLearning is already being used in a number of well-known retail store chains to train staff in matters of compliance, products, soft-skills, finance and operations.
 However, as competition rises in the retail industry, day-to-day operations become more and more demanding, which leads to much less time being available for staff training.
 The retail industry requires just-in-time learning, and to deliver that, no eLearning strategy sounds better than microlearning.

 Microlearning empowers retail employees by providing them the ability to access training as well as information at any place, at any time.
 As microlearning modules are a maximum of 5 minutes long, they are the very definition of ‘just-in-time’ learning.
-But what makes microlearning such a perfect fit for the retail industry?
+But what makes microlearning such a perfect fit for a retail training LMS?
 Its elements.

 Elements That Make Microlearning A Perfect Fit For Retail